Vera Michalski: Biography

-Vera's mother, Daria Razumovsky, was the descendant of Austrian and Russian immigrants who fled their homeland during the Russian Revolution.
+Vera's mother, Daria Razumovsky, was a descendant of Austrian and Russian immigrants who had fled their homeland during the Russian Revolution.
 The story of her grandmother's childhood (from 1914 to 1919) was published and translated in 1990.
-In 2004, the diary kept by Vera's mother and two aunts was also published.
+In 2004, a compiled diary kept by Vera's mother and two aunts was also published.

-Vera studied at the Graduate Institute of International and Development Studies (IHEID) in Geneva where she began working on her thesis entitled “Le phénomène des compagnons de route du communisme en France, de 1928 à 1939” (The phenomenon of Communism's road companions in France from 1928 to 1939”).
+Vera studied at the Graduate Institute of International and Development Studies (IHEID) in Geneva where she began working on her thesis entitled “Le phénomène des compagnons de route du communisme en France, de 1928 à 1939” (The phenomenon of Communism's fellow travelers in France from 1928 to 1939”).
 However, she decided to interrupt her doctorate studies to focus on publishing.

 In 1983, she married a Polish man named Jan Michalski (1953-2002), whom she met when they were both students at the University of Geneva.

+In October 2016, she was named UNESCO Goodwill Ambassador for culture and education.

-in 2018 she opened a hotel in Warsaw, the Raffles Hotel Europejski.
+in 2018 she took over a historic hotel in Warsaw, rebranded as the Raffles Hotel Europejski.

 Her wealth is derived from inheritance, and she owns 1.5% of Roche Holding.

 Publishing

 In 1986, Vera Michalski created Les Éditions Noir sur Blanc in Montricher with her husband, Jan Michalski.
-The idea was to publish writers –essentially of Slavic origins– and to offer fiction (novels, short stories, plays and poetry) as well as non-fiction (essays, documents, eye-witness accounts, personal journal and memoires) bearing witness to critical periods in the history of countries such as Poland and Russia.
+The idea was to publish writers –essentially of Slavic origin– and to offer fiction (novels, short stories, plays and poetry) as well as non-fiction (essays, documents, eye-witness accounts, personal journal and memoires) bearing witness to critical periods in the history of countries such as Poland and Russia.

 Subsequently, the couple acquired several publishing houses that were later brought together under the holding group Libella, based in Lausanne.
 The holding now includes Noir sur Blanc, Les Éditions Phébus, Buchet-Chastel and Le Temps Apprivoisé, among others.

-In Poland, Michalski owns Oficyna Literacka (Noir sur Blanc) in Warsaw and Wydawnictwo Literackie Krakow.
+In Poland, Michalski owns Oficyna Literacka (Noir sur Blanc) in Warsaw and Wydawnictwo Literackie Kraków.

 In 1991, Michalski bought The Polish Bookshop in Paris, called Librairie Polonaise, at 123 Boulevard Saint-Germain.

 Although Michalski is heiress to the significant family fortune of Luc Hoffmann, she says she is careful to keep her publishing business separate from her philanthropic initiatives, notably the Maison de l'écriture (writing house) in Montricher, Switzerland.
 She does, however, admit that she can take certain risks which other, less financially secure publishers might not, and she can also publish niche-target works.
 Still, all her editorial projects are intended to be profitable.

 Through her publishing business, Michalski aims to provide a bridge between Eastern and Western cultures.
-She and her husband began working in this area in 1986, before the fall of the Berlin Wall, when cultural exchanges were rather difficult.
+She and her husband began working in this area in 1986, before the Fall of the Berlin Wall, when cultural exchanges were rather difficult.
 She speaks five languages fluently (French, German, English, Spanish and Polish) and some Russian.